bloxui/htmx/README.md

-# HTMX for Blox
+# HTMX for Plain

-Type-safe HTMX attributes for the Blox HTML component library.
+Type-safe HTMX attributes for the Plain component library.

 ## Installation